 The movie, Nights In Rodanthe was filmed in Rodanthe and as such, you can explore some of the filming locations while you are visiting.
 You will want to be sure to check out the Rodanthe Pier, Chicmacmico Life-Saving Station, as well as Rodanthe Beach.
 When it comes time for some grub, you can rest assured knowing that Rodanthe is home to some of the best restaurants in the Outer Banks, including Lisa’s Pizzeria, Neptunes Kitchen, and The Dough Shack!

 As you can see, the Outer Banks is home to many pretty towns and exciting things to do!
-Which of these stunning Outer Banks towns will you visit during your OBX adventure?
+Which of these stunning family friendly Outer Banks towns will you visit during your OBX adventure?

 Follow along on Pinterest!